 The vineyards were planted in the late nineties.
 The vines are spurred cordon-trained and surrounded by precious windbreaks providing protection from excessive heat and wind in summertime.

-Vineyard care and maintenance is performed by the winery’s staff members, who know each vine by heart and deal with them on a daily basis.
+Vineyard care and maintenance is performed by the winery’s staff members, who know The winery has been converting to organic farming since August 2018.